-In order to telephone to (your country) from France, dial “00 --” and then the required number, removing the “0” at the front of the (your country) area code.
+In order to telephone your country from France, dial “00 --” and then the required number, removing the “0” at the front of the (your country) area code.
 If you have people at home who might worry whether or not you reached your destination safely PLEASE make sure you contact them on the first night to say all is well.

 If staying with a host family please do not use the house phone for outgoing calls and only for incoming calls with your host’s permission and by prior arrangement.
-Mobile phone users are reminded to check with their service provider that they will be able to use their phone in France
+Mobile phone users are reminded to check with their service provider that they will be able to use their phones in France.

 - Arrival at school

 Your hosts will show you how to get to BMA from their house on the first morning.
 You will be expected to report on the first Monday of your course, atBMA: Biarritz 42, avenue J.F.
 Kennedy 64200 BIARRITZ

 You have already completed the language level test online which enables the teachers to establish your level and the relevant class, prior to your arrival.
 Morning classes are followed by a break, during which the students generally go outside and have a chance to get to know the other students.
 After the break, the 2nd lesson is used to ensure the following information is understood properly by the students:

 1) General information: family, telephone numbers for emergencies, course schedules, a timetable of the weekly activities giving the hour & the place to meet, plus details on where to go and what to do for those booked in for the Surfing program.